Law Society of Saskatchewan

 • A change in financial status, such as being in debt or acquiring or losing valuable personal property or real estate

-Once you have determined that you need professional legal help, proceed promptly.
+Once you have identified that you need legal help, act quickly.
 You can get the most help if you are in touch with a legal professional as soon as possible.

 • Serve clients competently